-Early life stress is associated with altered KAR expression and function in the amygdala Alexandra Shintyapina, Jonas Englund, Tsvetomira Atanasova, Tomi Taira and Sari E. Lauri Neuroscience Center and Department of Biosciences, University of Helsinki, Finland. (authors of equal contribution)
+Early life stress is associated with altered KAR expression and function in the amygdala Alexandra Shintyapina\a, Jonas Englund\a, Tsvetomira Atanasova\a, Johanna Huupponena, Tomi Tairab and Sari E. Lauria

-Early-life stress is an important factor increasing the susceptibility for amygdala related mental disorders later in life1.
+Early-life stress is an important factor increasing the susceptibility for amygdala related mental disorders later in life.
 However, very little is known on the synapse level mechanisms underlying these changes.
 Kainate-type ionotropic and metabotropic glutamate receptors (KARs) modulate neuronal excitability, transmission and plasticity in various areas of the brain, including the amygdala2-7.
 Increasing evidence supports a role for KARs in CNS disorders related to limbic system dysfunction8-10.
 However, very little is known on the functions of KARs in the developing amygdala, despite the apparent clinical importance.